Australian PM kicks off India visit with cricket event

 Modi and Albanese also saw a photo exhibition highlighting their countries’ cricketing ties.
 The India-Australia cricket rivalry is considered one of the most intense in the world, comparable to the Ashes test series played between England and Australia.

-Albanese will leave later Thursday for Mumbai, where he will visit India’s homemade aircraft carrier INS Vikrant, which was commissioned into the Indian navy in September.
+Albanese flew later Thursday to Mumbai, where he visited India’s homemade aircraft carrier INS Vikrant, which was commissioned in the Indian navy in September.

+He said in a tweet that the Indian Ocean is central to both countries’ security and prosperity.
+“And we are working together to ensure the Indo-Pacific is open, inclusive, and prosperous.”

+He announced that Australia will host Exercise Malabar for the first time later this year, bringing together the navies of Australia, India, Japan and the United States.

 “Australia and India are important partners,” Albanese said in Perth before leaving for India.
 “We share common values.
 We are both vibrant democracies.
 We have an interest in improving our economic relations.”